George Fraser (horticulturist): Life in Canada

 In 1883, Fraser along with his sister emigrated to Canada and worked for the Canadian Pacific Railway for a time.
 He started a commercial greenhouse in Winnipeg but the cold winters made him move to the more temperate regions further west and settled in Victoria, British Columbia in 1885 where he established a successful fruit and vegetable garden.
 Then, in 1889, the city of Victoria commissioned John Blair, a landscape architect, and also a Scot, to design and produce Beacon Hill Park.
 Blair, knowing Fraser's reputation as a plantsman immediately hired him to be the foreman for the entire project.

 In 1894, Fraser left Victoria for the remote fishing village of Ucluelet where he had bought 236 acre for $236 two years before.
 At that time the village was only accessible by sea.
 Singlehandedly, he cleared enough of his land to establish his nursery.
 Hybridizing was his passion and this he did with honeysuckle, gooseberries, cranberries, roses and many more besides.
 His technique was to use the wild form of the plant and cross it with a domesticated version.
 His renown among hybridizers, however, was in producing rhododendrons crosses.
 His work was recognised internationally and recorded in the Gardener's Chronicle of London.
 Plant explorers and botanists corresponded with him, as did The Royal Botanic Garden, Kew and the Arnold Arboretum, Boston.

 In 1919 he sent a specimen to the Royal Botanical Gardens at Kew, England.
 Kew named the plant Rhododendron fraseri.

-Horticultural honours
+Horticultural honors

-He became Vice-president of the Pacific Coast Association of Nurserymen in 1928 and in 1936, the first Life Member of the Vancouver Island Horticultural Association.
-In 1991, the American Rhododendron Society presented him with the posthumous award of "Pioneers Achievement Award", a rarely given honour.
-Ucluelet produced a marble memorial in his honour and celebrate an annual George Fraser Day in May each year.
-The City of Victoria also recognised his contribution to the making of the beautiful Beacon Hill Park by installing a commemorative stone in his honour.
+He became vice-president of the Pacific Coast Association of Nurserymen in 1928 and in 1936, the first Life Member of the Vancouver Island Horticultural Association.
+In 1991, the American Rhododendron Society presented him with the posthumous award of "Pioneers Achievement Award", a rarely given honor.
+Ucluelet produced a marble memorial in his honor and celebrate an annual George Fraser Day in May each year.
+The City of Victoria also recognised his contribution to the making of the beautiful Beacon Hill Park by installing a commemorative stone in his honor.